 There’s also the false concept that being bold means acting rash and careless.
 Those in positions of leadership never roll the dice hoping luck is on their side.
 Before putting everything on the line, they’re applying their knowledge before taking action.
 They’re looking at things from a logical standpoint and they’re weighing their options.

 Boldness is something we all have the ability to practice.
 You don’t need to become a leader, or already hold an important title or a position of power.
 It’s the self-awareness that comes from within.

 You can choose to apply my tips above to your own career or another part of your life.
 What’s most important is that you understand the true meaning of what it is to be bold.
 It’s more than the act of putting yourself out there.
 You can’t have the expectation that it will lead you to success either.
-What boldness will do is help you reach your True North and its goals.
-If there’s one quality to possess on your journey moving forward, it’s an admirable one to have.
+What boldness will do is help you reach your True North and your goals.
+If there’s one quality to possess on your journey moving forward, boldness is an admirable one to have.